celo-org/celo-monorepo/packages/web/README.md

 `gcloud auth login`

-Make sure your dependencies are up to date. in this directory, run:
+ Make sure your dependencies are up to date. root of monorepo, run:

 `yarn`

-Now you can run
+> Deploying will upload files on local machine to gcloud, make sure you are on the intended branch and it is up to date

+Now from web package directory deploy to dev.celo.org with:

 `yarn run deploy:dev`